xAPPO/MQTT/README.md

 Then you have to restart the MQTT app.

-   This next step is a bit of annoyance but currently necessary.
+   This next additional step is a bit of annoyance but currently necessary.
 From the 'MQTT Manual Devices' dropdown select the virtual MQTT device(s) that you have just added.

-   This dropdown also includes 'discovered' devices, you want to select just the virtual ones.
-If you did prefix them with a special character e.g. ~ it will be much more obvious which these devices are.
+   This dropdown also includes 'discovered' devices, but you want to select just the virtual ones.
+If you did prefix them with a special character when creating them e.g. ~  then it will be much more obvious which these devices are.

    Click through 'Next' 'Done'.
-   (I will look into eliminating this extra step)
+   (I will look into eliminating this additional step)

 The current values for the state will be updated and control should be available from HE